Knee pain: know the symptoms, causes and prevention measures

 How do you treat inflammation and stiffness in the knees?

 Although there is no cure for Rheumatoid Arthritis (RA) and Osteoarthritis (OA), there are treatments that can lower joint inflammation and pain.
-Early and aggressive treatments are key to slowing or stopping arthritis.
-If you are at the initial stages of any of these conditions, you must focus on prevent joint damage by sparing them for as long as possible.
+Early, aggressive treatments are key to slowing down or stopping arthritis.
+If you are at the initial stages of any of these conditions, you must focus on preventing joint damage by sparing your knees for as long as possible.

-If pain is unbearable, your doctor can prescribe you some medication.
-Usually, using painkillers or steroids injections on the affected area, can provide immediate relief.
-However, because of all the secondary effects, you should know there are alternatives:
+If pain is unbearable, your doctor can prescribe some medication.
+Usually, using painkillers or steroid injections in the affected area can provide immediate relief.
+However, because of all the side effects, you should know there are alternatives:

-- Rubbing anti-inflammatory cream on your knees to relief pain and swelling;
+- Rubbing anti-inflammatory cream on your knees to relieve pain and swelling;

-- A physiotherapist can teach you some exercises to help you increase the range of movement you can do to strengthen the muscles around your knee, without making any more damage.
+- A physiotherapist can teach you some exercises to help you increase your range of movement to strengthen the muscles around your knee, without doing any more damage.

-On the other hand, if pain is bearable, but still affects your daily routine, your doctor can recommend you some changes in your lifestyle to protect articulation and slow down the degeneration of cartilage.
-So, this is the path towards a healthier lifestyle:
+On the other hand, if the pain is bearable but still affects your daily routine, your doctor can recommend some changes you should make to your lifestyle to protect your joints and slow down the degeneration of cartilage.
+This is the path towards a healthier lifestyle:

 - Minimal impact exercise: walking, swimming and water aerobics are the best options.
-Remember to use adequate footwear, that lower the impact on knee joints while walking.
-However, it is advisable to take a short break from exercise when you have a flare.
+Remember to wear appropriate footwear that lowers the impact on knee joints while walking.
+However, it is advisable to take a short break from exercise if your symptoms flare up.

-- Exercise your quadriceps: always with minimal impact exercise, you should exercise your quadriceps.
-The strengthening of your hip muscles will increase your movement capacity and relief knee pain.
+- Exercise your quads: always with minimal impact exercise, you should exercise your quads.
+The strengthening of your hip muscles will increase your capacity for movement and relieve knee pain.

-- A splint can provide joint or bone support and relief the pain and discomfort.
+- A splint can provide joint or bone support and relieve the pain and discomfort.

-- Take glucosamine supplements to relief mild symptoms.
-Glucosamine is a chemical that can naturally be found in the cartilage, and it is believed that its ingestion might help build up new cartilage.
+- Take glucosamine supplements to relieve mild symptoms.
+Glucosamine is a chemical that can naturally be found in cartilage, and it is believed that eating it might help build up new cartilage.

-- Diet: although there isn’t a specific diet for this condition, some people find that symptoms and inflammation are worsened by foods high in fat and dairy.
-On the other hand, they find relief with the regular ingestion of Omega-3 fatty acids, like salmon, tofu and walnuts.
-Mediterranean diet, rich in fruits, vegetable, cereals, vegetables, and olive oil can also improve physical functioning and vitality.
+- Diet: although there isn’t a specific diet for this condition, some people find that symptoms and inflammation are worsened by foods that have high fat or dairy content.
+On the other hand, they find relief with the regular ingestion of Omega-3 fatty acids, like those found in salmon, tofu and walnuts.
+A Mediterranean diet, rich in fruits, vegetables, cereals and olive oil can also improve physical functioning and vitality.

 - Lose weight: If you have excess weight, your OA can get worse.
-To lose a few pounds can make the difference on the amount of tension on your knee.
-So, keep your weight as close as possible as the ideal for your height and age.
+Losing a few pounds can make a huge amount of difference to the amount of tension on your knee.
+You should try to keep your weight as close as possible to what’s recommended for your height and age.